Qantas to add agility to legacy IT with APIs

 Qantas has built its own API gateway and management platform, which currently provides its software developers with access to a small group of RESTful APIs — but a lot more are on the way, according to Jessica Lin.
 Lin is manager, digital technology and services, for Qantas IT and the product owner of the platform.

-Qantas’ decision to build its own solution was a “rather unconventional approach for a larger enterprise,” Lin acknowledged in a talk yesterday to the APIdays conference in Sydney]].
+Qantas’ decision to build its own solution was a “rather unconventional approach for a larger enterprise,” Lin acknowledged in a talk yesterday to the APIdays conference in Sydney.

 However, she said the risk inherent in the approach made sense in the context of the broader transformation Qantas has been undergoing, which has seen the airline boost its software development capabilities.